juvalen/mb-checker/README.md

 &nbsp;&nbsp;&nbsp;**return code** (200, 301, 404 & 406 in this sample run), + if preserved, entry id if rejected.

-This sample run will filter out entries returning 30., 404, 406, DDD & XXX.
+This sample run will filter out entries returning 30., 404, 406 & XXX.
 XXX code is caused by network errors and entry id is shown.
 These XXX entries are always removed, there is no need to specify it.
-DDD means a duplicated entry that will be removed -first occurrence will be preserved- showing its id.

 ## Status